dltuananh123/Resort-Quote-Generator/README.md

 - **Performance Monitoring**: Integrated with Vercel Speed Insights for real-time performance analytics
 - **Browser Extension Compatible**: Special handling to prevent hydration errors with Grammarly and similar extensions
 - **Export Options**: Generate high-quality PNG and PDF versions of quotes
+- **Hand-crafted SVG Flags**: Custom SVG flag icons for language selection, optimized for performance and scalability

 ## 💻 Technologies Used